kiharalab/GNN_pocket/README.md

 python main.py --mode=1 --gpu=1 --test_dir="./dataset/test" --test_odir="./dataset/test_processed"
 ```

+### Running Time

+We strongly recommend you to run on a machine with a SSD, the overall running time for an example would be around 2 minutes with a SSD.

+But the running time would be much longer without SSD, it is possible to over 10 minutes in some cases with large structures.

 ## Output file

 The output files are saved ad final_pred which is located at the parent dir of GNN_pocket.